tolmiery/Generative-Music-Project/README.md

 # How to Run The Project

 To activate the project and generate a composition, first make sure that Max/MSP is installed, then run the Python code through the command line.
+A GUI willmopen, followed by a Max/MSP window that can be minimized.
+Future versions will create a standalone for our Max project so that Max need not be installed.
 The command line input takes the following format:

 `python3 main.py <port>`